harim2000/Fresh-Avocado/README.md

 If you have the wish to suggest ideas to contribute to this project, please be sure to contact us using the email below.

 ## About Us & Contact Information
-We are a team of four students majoring in Informatics from the University of Washington's Information School.
+We are a team of four students majoring in Informatics at the University of Washington's Information School.
 This capstone project is a culmination of our learning experience at the iSchool.
 We will distill the knowledge and skills acquired in academic courses and apply them to a real-world project.

 Team Members: Ryan Dang, Daniel In, Harim Sanchez, Hilton Vo
 You can reach us at: freshavocado2020@gmail.com